NVIDIA/NVFlare/docs/user_guide/job.rst

 In NVIDIA FLARE 2.1.0, to be able to run multiple experiments in parallel, the system needs to be able to make decisions as to when to run which experiments.

-To be able to do this, the system now has to know everything about the experiment: which study it belongs to, which app(s) go to which clients or server, what are the resource requirements for this experiment, etc. The total definition of such needed information is called a Job.
+To be able to do this, the system now has to know everything about the experiment: which app(s) go to which clients or server, what are the resource requirements for this experiment, etc. The total definition of such needed information is called a Job.